Claus1/unigui/README.md

 ### Chart ###
 Chart is a table with additional Table constructor parameter 'view' which explaines unigui how to draw a chart.
 The format is '{x index}-{y index1},{y index2}[,..]'.
 '0-1,2,3' means that x axis values will be taken from 0 column, and y values from 1,2,3 columns of row data.
 'i-3,5' means that x axis values will be equal the row indexes in rows, and y values from 3,5 columns of rows data.
 If a table constructor got view = '..' parameter then unigui displays a chart icon at the table header, pushing it switches table mode to the chart mode.
-If a table constructor got type = 'view' in addition to view parameter the table will be displayed as chart on start.
-In the chart mode pushing the icon button on the top right switches back to table row mode.
+If a table constructor got type = 'linechart' in addition to view parameter the table will be displayed as a chart on start.
+In the chart mode pushing the icon button on the top right switches back to table view mode.

 ### Graph ###
 Graph supports an interactive graph with optional draw methods.